Focus: To obtain some basic financial literacy skills so that you can understand the language of business. Money.

 If you can understand the following diagrams, you have a better chance of managing your money more effectively.
 Let's begin:

 An asset is something that puts money in your pocket.
-It’s that simple.
 An example of an asset is recurring client.
-This is the cash-flow pattern of an asset:
+Assets add money to your income column.

 A liability is something that takes money out of your pocket.
 An example of a liability is your gym rent.
-This is the cash-flow pattern of a liability:
+A liability usually goes in to your expenses column: